project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/135-philipp-stangl-on-why-blending-regenerative-meat-with-plant-based-is-key-to-get-animal-protein-consumption-down-and-regenerative-production-up.md

 ---
-title: 135 Philipp Stangl on why blending regenerative meat with plant-based is key to get animal protein consumption down and regenerative production up
+title: 135 Philipp Stangl On Why Blending Regenerative Meat With Plant Based Is Key To Get Animal Protein Consumption Down And Regenerative Production Up
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-10-12)